 Reimbursement coding is the process of translating physician and nursing documentation into billing codes.
-Brault believes that a clinical mindset is the key to recognizing all billable services.
+And Brault believes that a clinical mindset is the key to recognizing all billable services.
 In fact, our experience confirms that someone clinically trained in patient care will perform a more accurate translation than someone trained only in medical terminology and coding policies.
-This is why Brault invests in Nurse Coders – they add value to our client’s bottom-line results.
+This is why Brault invests in Nurse Coders – they add value to our client’s bottom line results.

 Reimbursement Coding by Experienced Nurses

 Registered nurses – many with direct acute care experience – perform most of Brault’s reimbursement coding functions, reviewing the medical record, and determining the billable services documented by the treating physician.
 For every billable service, we assign the appropriate CPT and ICD-10-CM code to ensure equitable reimbursement.

 This clinical acumen and expertise, which other billing companies are unwilling to invest in, enables our nurse coding specialists to ‘think like physicians’ and apply a clinical logic to reimbursement documentation.